 – Insufficient stirring: Proper stirring during the cooking process is essential to prevent sugar crystals from forming and resulting in a grainy texture.
 Ensure that you stir the caramel mixture continuously until it reaches the desired consistency.

 If your Christmas crack turned out chewy instead of crunchy, there could be a couple of reasons.
-Undercooking the caramel, not allowing enough time for cooling and using low quality ingredients are all possible reasons for chewy toffee bars.
+Undercooking the caramel, not allowing enough time for cooling, and using low-quality ingredients are all possible reasons for chewy toffee bars.

-More Easy Dessert Recipes
+More Easy Christmas Dessert Recipes

-Christmas Crack Saltines
+Easy Christmas Crack

 Equipment